japila-books/apache-spark-internals/docs/webui/SparkUI.md

 `setAppId` sets the internal <<appId, appId>>.

-NOTE: `setAppId` is used exclusively when `SparkContext` link:spark-SparkContext-creating-instance-internals.adoc#spark.app.id[is initialized].
+NOTE: `setAppId` is used exclusively when `SparkContext` spark-SparkContext-creating-instance-internals.md#spark.app.id[is initialized].

 == [[stop]] Stopping SparkUI -- `stop` Method